Skip to content

 Sharing with Fans: Link, QR Code & Large Displays

-One of JudgeMate's most powerful features is real-time spectator access — anyone with the link can follow the match live on their own device.
+One of JudgeMate's most useful features is real-time spectator access — anyone with the link can follow the match live on their own device.

 Sharing the Spectator Link